Who Pays the Mansion Tax in NJ?

 The Importance of Having a Real Estate Lawyer

-While it is not required to have a real estate attorney when dealing with real estate transactions in New Jersey, having a skilled lawyer can help protect real estate buyers and sellers from the potential legal pitfalls of large financial decisions involved in such transactions.
+While it is not required to have a real estate attorney when dealing with real estate transactions in New Jersey, having a skilled lawyer can help protect real estate buyers and sellers from the potential legal pitfalls of the large financial decisions involved in such transactions.